blocklet/create-blocklet/template-dapp/react/README.md

   > Make sure the blocklet is bundled before deployment.

-## Publish
+## Upload to blocklet registry

-- If you want to publish the blocklet to any registry for other users to download and use, you can following the following instructions.
+- If you want to upload the blocklet to any registry for other users to download and use, you can following the following instructions.

   Bump version at first.